‘Terminal Degree’ Takeoff: ECU’s Bachelor of Science in Industrial Technology

 Batts noted that completing agreements takes longer when working with institutions outside of the North Carolina system.
 None are in place yet.

 Although most BSIT students take advantage of the program’s online convenience, its direct relevancy to viable careers is also drawing interest from students who prefer face-to-face instruction.
-In addition to the ECU campus, BSIT courses are available at Camp Lejeune, about two hours away.
-And the university is in the process of adding face-to-face classes at Wake Technical Community College, also about two hours away.
+In addition to the ECU campus, BSIT courses are available at Marine Corps Air Station Cherry Point, less than an hour and a half away.
+And the university is in the process of adding face-to-face classes at Wake Technical Community College, about two hours away.
 Batts said the expansion of face-to-face options within a program known for its online success is part of ECU’s response to regional needs.

 Whether engaging with students face to face or online, faculty echo a refrain familiar among those who work with adult learners.
 “The faculty really enjoy the BSIT program,” Batts said.
 “One of the reasons why is the students we get in there are pretty much our best students in the college.